top of page

-For any small business owner and for those in attendance for our lunch 'n learn, running a small business means wearing every hat, often including “marketing team.”
-That’s exactly why Cinch East hosted our first free Lunch & Learn on Google & SEO Basics in Oshawa.
-Our goal was to give local entrepreneurs the practical know-how they can use right away without big budgets or digital jargon.
-Just tried-and-true methods to boost visibility for small business owners.
+For any small business owner, running a business often means wearing many hats.
+One of those hats is the “marketing team.”
+That’s why Cinch East hosted our first free Lunch & Learn on Google & SEO Basics marketing event in Oshawa as part of our Toronto and GTA-based marketing services.
+Our goal was to provide local entrepreneurs with practical know-how they can use immediately, without needing big budgets or complicated digital jargon.
+We focused on tried-and-true methods to enhance visibility for small business owners.

-We had a full room of business representatives, small business owners in the Durham Region, trades businesses, and service providers, many running lean teams or doing their own marketing after hours.
-The conversation was lively, the questions were sharp, and the energy in the room made one thing clear: Small business communities are hungry for simple, trustworthy guidance.
+We had a full room of business representatives, small business owners from the Durham Region, trades businesses, and service providers.
+Many attendees were running lean teams or managing their own marketing efforts after hours.
+The conversation was lively, the questions were sharp, and the energy in the room made one thing clear: Small business communities are eager for simple, trustworthy guidance.

-Lindsey’s “Anatomy of Google” session broke down how Google actually works: Search, Maps, Business Profiles, and analytics.
+Lindsey’s “Anatomy of Google” session broke down how Google actually works, covering Search, Maps, Business Profiles, and analytics.

 Main Topics Covered: